-Read on to understand why toddlers throw things and how you can help them manage such actions.
+Read this post to understand what makes toddlers throw things and how you can help them manage this behavior.

 Why Do Toddlers Throw Things?

 - Exploration: Toddlers are filled with curiosity and learn through experimentation.
-Throwing things can be very interesting for toddlers.
+Throwing things can be very interesting for them.
 They may do so to observe what happens when things bounce, fall, splash, or shatter.
 It is the toddler’s way of determining cause and effect.
-Observing the responses can help them understand their environment and the things around them.
+Observing the responses can help them understand their environment and the things around them, which helps a baby’s social development.

-- Seek attention: Toddlers love attention from their favorite person.
+- Seek attention: Toddlers display attention-seeking behaviors, such as whining and clinging, to get attention from their favorite person.
 They will do numerous things to grab the limelight.
 Throwing things is one of the acts to grab your attention.
 If they observe it works, they will most likely repeat it.
 A toddler may usually use this trick when the parent or caregiver is occupied with work or is talking to someone else.

-- For fun: Toddlers get bored easily with similar games and the same toys.
+- For fun: Toddlers get bored easily with similar games and the same toys during their play time.
 Thus, they may try different ways of using the same objects or playing with the same toys.
 Throwing is one way of playing with an old toy or an object that the toddler now finds boring.
 Throwing becomes the new game, and if the toddler starts having fun with it, they are likely to repeat it.

 - Express emotions: Unlike adults, toddlers could find it difficult to express their feelings through words.
 They usually communicate through actions, such as crying or throwing things.
 Throwing things could communicate anger, sadness, or frustration for some other underlying reason, such as pain or hunger.